jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 ```

-**Watermarker:** If a full reconstruction of the original context is ever neededâperhaps due to a critical anomalyâhow much can truly be pieced back together from your condensed forms?
+**Watermarker:** If a full reconstruction of the original context is ever needed—perhaps due to a critical anomaly—how much can truly be pieced back together from your condensed forms?
 My provenance markers rely on a certain level of fidelity.

 **Summarizer:** A full, bit-for-bit reconstruction is not my primary function, Watermarker.
 My role is to preserve the *essence*, the critical facts, the core arguments, and their relationships.
 I aim for semantic fidelity, not absolute data replication.
 Your provenance markers are vital here; they provide the pathways back to the original data sources, even if I only hold the distilled truth.